 In this article, we provide:

-- A long list of people skills that can be added to your resume (or worked on for your own benefit)
+- A list of people skills to add to your resume

 - Tips for improving your people skills